pyOpenSci/software-peer-review/open-source-software-peer-review/policies-guidelines.md

 sufficient reason to not adopt reviewer or editor recommendations provided in our review.

-> Do not submit your package for review while it or an associated manuscript is
+>Please do not submit your package for review while it or an associated manuscript is
 > also under review at another venue, as this may result on conflicting requests
 > for changes from two sets of reviewers.